CUSTOMER SERVICE IN HEALTHCARE TRAINING COURSE

-- For the customer service representative, this two-day class examines who we are and what we do as a healthcare provider.
+- For front-line workers this two-day class examines who we are and what we do as a healthcare provider for the customer service representative.
 We analyze our attitude and communications skills and take a hard look at what our customers need.
-We learn customer service skills whether delivered in person, over the phone or electronically.
+We learn customer service skills, whether delivered in person, over the phone, or electronically.
 Finally, we learn how to handle complaints and challenging patients.

-- For managers, we discuss how to manage the customer service program with an emphasis on building a motivated customer service team.
+- For managers, we discuss how to manage the customer service program to build a motivated customer service team.

 - For policymakers, we examine how company policies can impact customer service.
 In the vast majority of cases, company policies are responsible for customer dissatisfaction.
-Policies that are made for what is most convenient and/or profitable for the company, with little consideration on how they impact the customer relationship, can have a devastating impact on customer retention resulting in declining sales.
+Policies that are made for what is most convenient or profitable for the company, with little consideration on how they impact the customer relationship, can have a devastating impact on customer retention.
 Poor customer service policies will also affect employee retention.
 Employees consistently forced to deal with irate customers will soon seek employment elsewhere.